+Why do conflicts arise?
+What can we do to maximize the positive outcomes of conflict?
 And what can we do to minimize the negative outcomes of conflict?

 These are some of the important questions that conflict management seeks to answer.
-In order to understand conflict management, you have to start with the obvious fact that humans are always trying to meet their needs and reach their goals.
+To understand conflict management, you have to start with the obvious fact that humans are always trying to meet their needs and reach their goals.

 Conflict and power

 So how do the two parties that are in conflict go about resolving the conflict?